February 10, 2022 by Jatheon

 Microsoft Teams Zoom

-Pricing plans From free to $20 per user per month From free to $35 per user per month
+Pricing plans From free up to $20/user per month From free to $20/user per month

-Participant limit Up to 10,000 Up to 500 depending on the plan
+Participant limit Up to 10,000 for the highest plan.
+Up to 1000 for the highest plan.

 • Audio and video conferencing